ThePeeps191/ccc25senior/README.md

 # ccc25senior
-My solutions in C++ for the 2025 CCC Senior
+My code in C++ for the 2025 CCC Senior contest I wrote during the contest

 Total score - 43/75